Collecting the Evidence (2)

 A Sermon on Romans 11:25-32Read more

-Who will deliver us from our sin?
-In this sermon Dr. Martyn Lloyd-Jones expounds on Paul’s statement concerning the Deliver that comes out of Zion in Romans 11:25-32.
+In this sermon on Romans 11:25–32 titled “Collecting the Evidence (2),” Dr. Martyn Lloyd-Jones expounds on Paul’s statement concerning the deliverer that comes out of Zion.
 He says that Paul, like the other apostles and writers of the New Testament, is not simply retelling the prophecies and teachings of the Old Testament, but revealing new mysteries of God.
 This is seen in how he uses the Old Testament.
-So, when Paul talks about the deliver out of Zion, according to Dr. Lloyd-Jones, he is not talking about physical places, but the heavenly dwelling place of God.
-This is in accordance with the promise that God will send a Savior to redeem Israel.
+According to Dr. Lloyd-Jones, when Paul talks about the deliverer out of Zion, he is not talking about physical places but the heavenly dwelling place of God.
+This is in accordance with the promise that God will send a savior to redeem Israel.
 Jesus came in faithfulness to God’s covenant with Israel to restore the people of God.
-For Jesus not only saves individuals, but He comes to redeem the whole world and to make a new people of God that all know Him.
-The fulfillment of God’s promises to Israel are brought about by Christ Jesus, who died on the cross in order that all who believe might be saved and freed from sin.
-This is the glorious message of the New Covenant!
+Jesus not only saves individuals, but He comes to redeem the whole world and to make a new people of God that all know Him.
+The fulfillment of God’s promises to Israel are brought about by Christ Jesus who died on the cross in order that all who believe might be saved and freed from sin.
+This is the glorious message of the new covenant.

 Additional Scripture Translations